AndersDJohnson/use-yarn/README.md

 }
 ```

-Or, you may also provide a custom message read from a file via the `-f` flage:
+Or, you may also provide a custom message read from a file via the `-f` flag:
 ```
 {
   "scripts": {